Sebastianhju/Runeterra-5e/Species.md

 **Sneaky**: You are proficient in the Stealth skill.
 In addition, without squeezing, you can move trough and stop in a space large enough for a small creature.

-**Tumble**: When you hit a Large or smaller creature with an attack roll and deal damage to it, you can knock that target prone.
+**Tumble**: When you hit a Large or smaller creature with an attack roll and deal damage to it, you can attempt to knock that target prone.
+The target must be no more than five feet away from you.
+Unless it succeeds on a Strength saving throw against a DC equal to 8 + your proficiency bonus + your Strength modifier it falls prone.
 You can do this an amount equal to you proficiency bonus before you must take a long rest.

 **Languages**: Your character can read, speak and write Ixtali